 American legislation doesn't just affect poker.
 With online gambling so popular across the States, it's important to know where and how can you can bet on real money games online.
 Our casino experts have reviewed the best real money USA online casinos so you can gamble safely and securely whenever you want.

-Although a couple of states have outlawed internet poker, there are no federal statutes in the United States that make it illegal to play online poker.
-The infamous UIGEA does not make it illegal to play at US poker sites, and in fact only addresses banking issues.
-Americans cannot own online poker sites, and payment processors have some hoops to jump through, but normal players like you don't have to worry about Uncle Sam - well, except for tax purposes.
+Although a couple of states have outlawed internet poker, there are no federal statutes in the United States that prohibit playing online poker.
+The infamous UIGEA does not cover the actual game of playing at US poker sites, and in fact only addresses banking issues.
+It also means Americans cannot operate online poker games.
 Even after the US justice department seized Full Tilt poker, they made a deal to make sure each and every US player got their money back!
-If your state is giving you a green light, then you have nothing more to worry about.
+If your state makes it a gray area, then you have nothing more to worry about.

 |Nevada||New Hampshire||New Jersey|

 |South Carolina||South Dakota||Tennessee|